Primary Biliary Cholangitis (Primary Biliary Cirrhosis)Return to Overview Page

 What is primary biliary cholangitis?

-Primary biliary cholangitis is the new name for primary biliary cirrhosis, or PBC.
-Primary biliary cholangitis is a chronic disease in which the small bile ducts in the liver become injured and inflamed and are eventually destroyed.
+Primary biliary cholangitis is a chronic disease in which the small bile ducts in the liver become inflamed and are eventually destroyed.
 When there are no bile ducts, bile builds up and causes liver damage.
-This damage can lead to liver scarring, cirrhosis, and eventually liver failure.
-Primary biliary cholangitis is believed to be an autoimmune disease, which means that the immune system is overactive and attacks normal, healthy bile duct cells.
+Over time, this damage can lead to liver scarring, cirrhosis, and eventually liver failure.
+Primary biliary cholangitis is believed to be an autoimmune disease in which a person’s own immune system becomes overactive and attacks normal, healthy bile duct cells.

 How common is primary biliary cholangitis?

-Who is more likely to get primary biliary cholangitis?
+Who is more likely to develop primary biliary cholangitis?

-- have a parent or sibling—particularly an identical twin—with the disease
+- people who have a parent or sibling—particularly an identical twin—with primary biliary cholangitis.

 What other health problems do people with primary biliary cholangitis have?

-People with primary biliary cholangitis may have certain autoimmune diseases, including
+People with primary biliary cholangitis may have other autoimmune diseases, including

 - autoimmune thyroid diseases—conditions in which the immune system attacks the thyroid gland